fattoush

-a small bunch of flat leaf parsley, leaves roughly sliced
+a handful of flat leaf parsley, leaves roughly sliced

 a handful of mint leaves, torn

-1/2 large cucumber, seeded (or if you’re lucky 3 small cucumbers) roughly chopped
+1/2 large cucumber, seeded (or better still 3 small cucumbers) roughly chopped

 200g cherry tomatoes, (or the tastiest tomatoes you can find), halved